-In the event that an employee misses their break due to operational requirements, the missed break will be paid at overtime rates.
+In the event that an employee misses their break due to operational requirements, and cannot be rescheduled during their shift, the missed break will be paid at overtime rates, with the Employer's approval.

-(a) Employees working as a Dealer shall receive a paid 15 minute rest period for every 60 minute of work.

-(b) Employees who work in all departments who work four hour shifts shall receive 20 minutes in paid rest period time.

-(c) Employees who work in all other departments who work six hour shifts shall receive 40 minutes in paid rest period time.

-(d) Employees who work shifts of seven or eight hours shall receive 70 minutes in paid rest period time.

-(e) Employees working 10 hour shifts shall receive 90 minutes in paid rest period time.
+- (a) Employees working as a Dealer shall receive a paid 15 minute rest period for every 60 minute of work. - (b) Employees who work in all other departments who work four hour shifts shall receive 20 minutes in paid rest period time. - (c) Employees who work in all other departments who work six hour shifts shall receive 40 minutes in paid rest period time. - (d) Employees who work shifts of seven or eight hours shall receive 70 minutes in paid rest period time. - (e) Employees working 10 hour shifts shall receive 90 minutes in paid rest period time.